center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 - Credential dumping via Mimikatz (`sekurlsa::logonpasswords`)

-If applicable, you can map the events you observe directly to MITRE ATT&CK techniques (but you can also keep it general).
+If applicable, you can map the events you observe directly to MITRE ATT&CK techniques (but you can also label it more generally).
-Once you identify some sequenced behaviors in your logs, you can list out the techniques and what indicators were related to that event.
+Once you identify malicious or interesting activity in your logs, you can list out the techniques and what indicators were related to that event.

 - T1083 - File and Directory Discovery → `Get-ChildItem`
 - T1070.004 - File Deletion → `Remove-Item`
-- T1136.001 Create Account: Local Account → `net user /add` -*T1003.001 - OS Credential Dumping: LSASS Memory → `sekurlsa::logonpasswords`
+- T1136.001 Create Account: Local Account → `net user /add`
+- T1003.001 - OS Credential Dumping: LSASS Memory → `sekurlsa::logonpasswords`

 Event Logs to Flow Diagram
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Attention::
-  * Attack Flow now supports the automatic import of STIX bundles to provide an intial flow diagram
+  Attack Flow now supports the automatic import of STIX bundles to provide an intial flow diagram.

-These events occurring within a short timeframe could indicate **data staging, exfiltration, and cleanup efforts** so we can highlight the timestamps
-as part of the attack flow.
+The close timing of these events may suggest a coordinated sequence involving data staging, exfiltration, and cleanup.
+Highlighting the timestamps in the Attack Flow can help illustrate this progression.

-Now let's put these 4 techniques into an Attack Flow diagram to visualize it better.
+Let’s now map these four techniques into an Attack Flow diagram to visualize the sequence of behaviors more effectively.

 .. figure:: _static/example-flow-short.png
    :alt: Attack Flow diagram built from the example system event logs with just ATT&CK techniques in sequential order based off timestamp.